Victorian Railways hopper wagons: JX & VPAX/BX/CX

-The JX wagons were constructed from 1963 through 1977, with wagon numbers 1 through 108 being built in two batches.
-The wagons were all recoded to VPCX in 1979, and a further batch in 1981-82 took the class to 158 total.
-The three batches were later separated by the air pressure required for discharge, with batch 59-108 becoming VPAX and 109-158 becoming VPBX.
+The JX wagons were constructed from 1963 to 1977, with wagon numbers 1 to 108 being built in two batches.
+The wagons were all recoded to VPCX in 1979, and a further batch in 1981–82 took the class to 158 total.
+The three batches were later separated by the air pressure required for discharge, with batch 59–108 becoming VPAX and 109–158 becoming VPBX.
 Traffic was from Fyansford cement plant (near Geelong) to Somerton in Melbourne's north, where Blue Circle had built a holding depot.
 From here the cement was discharged, then distributed by road.
 It was also expected that cement could be purchased overseas and taken over water to Sydney, then railed to the same Somerton depot.

 The later group of wagons was built in anticipation of the construction of the new Parliament House in Canberra.
 This was achieved with block trains running regularly from Somerton to Canberra on the standard gauge line.

 FX, VPFX, VPLX & VZGX

 In 1966, around the same time as the first JX wagons were being constructed, a handful of components were used to build the first two FX wagons for flour transport.
 These were successful and were joined by FX 3 and 4 by the end of the year.
-In 1970-71 the class was increased to 17, though these were built to a slightly different design, with only one discharge pipe instead of three.
+In 1970–71 the class was increased to 17, though these were built to a slightly different design, with only one discharge pipe instead of three.
 By 1978 the earlier wagons had been modified to match the later design.
 In 1979 the code was altered to VPFX.

 The main area of traffic was from the Bunge Flour Mills at Albury to the discharge point at Williamstown Pier.
 Another was from the Bridgewater Flour mill to Melbourne.

 In 1989, a need was generated for lime transport, to be added to cement batches.
 To achieve this, VPFX wagons 2, 3, 6 and 11 were converted to VPLX in 1989–1990, and later joined by VPFX 14 in 1993.
 Finally, in 1990 wagons 1, 4 and 17 were converted to carry specially dried sand for locomotive transport, and recoded to VZGX.

 Unlike the majority of Victorian Railways rolling stock, the flour wagons found themselves painted silver with ◅--VR--▻ symbols, "Bunge" and "Bulk Flour" text in black originally, later trading the silver for white.
 They were also often covered with advertising for various flour companies such as "Bunge", "Water Wheel" or "KMM Pty., Ltd. O-So-Lite".